 He may have paid his way into the sport, but Lance Stroll’s racing CV is as respectable as those without the money.
-After a steady first two seasons at Williams, including a podium finish at the 2017 Azerbaijan Grand Prix, how will the Canadian get on as he moves to the Force India team?
+After a steady first two seasons at Williams, including a podium finish at the 2017 Azerbaijan Grand Prix, Stroll moved to Racing Point in 2019 and has since taken further podium finishes and a pole position.

 |Full Name||Lance Stroll|

 |First Race||2017 Australian Grand Prix|

 Montreal-born Lance Stroll first had his eyes opened to the racing world when he was given a kart at the age of five by his business man father and keen motorsport enthusiast Lawrence Stroll.
 He began his karting career in 2008, winning a number of races and championships in Canada.
 He was crowned the Federation de Sport Automobile du Quebec rookie of the year, aged ten.
 In 2010, he was signed up to Ferrari’s Young Driver Academy.

 Stepping up to single-seaters in 2014, Stroll competed with the Prema team in the Italian F4 Championship, where he dominantly won the title with seven race wins.
 He won the New Zealand Toyota Racing Series in early 2015, before contesting in European F3.
 He won a race at the final meeting of the year, but also caused some controversy along the way.
 He was disqualified in Monza after he caused a huge crash with Antonio Giovinazzi and then at the next meeting in Spa, he was penalised for contact in the first race, caused a crash eliminating the leading three drivers in the second race and was banned from the third race as a result.
 Nevertheless, he came back stronger in 2016 and convincingly won the title with fourteen wins.